Nwachukwuchinedu/Salehostel-Supermart/prd_implementation.md

 4. **View All Results Option**: Added a "View all results" button in the search dropdown for users who want to see a full page of search results.

+5. **Mobile Optimization**: Removed search bar from header in small screen resolutions and implemented a more mobile-friendly search experience.

 ### Payment System Update (September 2025)

 1. **Removed Paystack Integration**: Eliminated Paystack payment gateway in favor of manual payment processing.
 2. **Manual Payment Processing**: Implemented manual payment handling for order processing.

+### Error Page Consolidation (September 2025)

+1. **Unified Error Pages**: Consolidated role-specific error pages into a single general error page to eliminate duplication and maintain consistency across all user roles.

+2. **Removed Redundant Components**: Deleted duplicate NotFound.jsx components from customer, admin, supplier, and staff sections to maintain a single source of truth for error handling.

+### Route Structure Simplification (September 2025)

+1. **Merged Customer and Public Routes**: Consolidated customer-specific product browsing routes with public routes since both authenticated and unauthenticated users can access product information through the same interfaces.

+2. **Removed Redundant Product Pages**: Eliminated duplicate product detail pages in favor of category-based product browsing to simplify the user experience and reduce code duplication.

+3. **Streamlined Navigation**: Simplified the routing structure by removing unnecessary nested routes while maintaining access to customer-specific features like account management and order tracking.

+### Implementation Roadmap Update (September 2025)

+1. **Added Dedicated Phase for Staff and Supplier Features**: Created a new Phase 4 specifically for implementing staff order processing tools and supplier supply management features to ensure these user roles have the functionality they need.

+2. **Extended Timeline**: Adjusted the implementation roadmap to accommodate the additional staff and supplier functionality, extending the project timeline to 12 weeks.